deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 # Riverpod-Tips-Tricks.

 ---

+Business logic would sit in the nearest ancestor folder shared will all views that use it.
+If only a single view uses it, then next to that view.
+If you start using it in 2+ views, you then move it to an ancestor folder

+---
 #### Q Is there a way to use .select for more than one element?
 Or is it only possible to select one element?
 To reduce rebuilds of elements I don't need to listen to.

 Call it multiple times, or return a record/tuple